IbcAlpha/IBC/userguide.md

 or Saturday morning.

 The Windows Task Scheduler has many powerful features, and some of these can be used to provide even better control.
-For example, you can run the task every 5 minutes during the week so that if TWS crashes, it will automatically be restarted within 5 minutes.
-If you also set up your computer to log on automatically when it starts (information about this is easily available on the internet), this will also restart TWS after a power outage (but make sure you understand the security implications of autologon to Windows).
+For example, you can run the task periodically (say every 10 minutes) during the week so that if TWS crashes, it will automatically be restarted.
+If you also set up your computer to log on automatically when it starts, this will ensure TWS is restarted after a power outage.
+(Information about how to make your computer log on automatically is easily available on the internet: but make sure you understand the security implications of autologon to Windows).

+**IMPORTANT** Note that Microsoft have made changes to the Task Scheduler for Windows 10.
+Because of this, it is advisable to set up your Scheduled Task differently on Windows 10: see the next section _Running under Task Scheduler on Windows 10_.

+**IMPORTANT Make sure you use the /INLINE argument to IBControllerStart.bat or IBControllerGatewayStart.bat when starting IBController from Task Scheduler.
+Otherwise IBController will start and run correctly, but Task Scheduler will not be aware of it: in particular Task Scheduler will not show the task as running.
+This prevents correct operation of Task Scheduler features such as killing the task after a specified elapsed time.

 A sample scheduled task is included in the IBController distribution ZIP, called `Start TWS Live (daily).xml`.
-You can import this into your Task Scheduler if you are running Windows 7 or later.
+You can import this into your Task Scheduler if you are running Windows 7, Windows 8 or Windows 8.1 (see below for further information about running on Windows 10).
 After importing it, you will need to enable it and change the user account it runs under.
 This task starts TWS daily at 05:55, and assumes that TWS is set to auto-logoff at 05:52, so the IBController configuration file must include `IbAutoClosedown=yes`.

+#### Running under Task Scheduler on Windows 10

+Microsoft have made significant changes to the Task Scheduler in Windows 10.
+Although the management user interface is pretty much the same as in earlier Windows versions, there are important changes in some of the 'under the hood' operation.

+The net effect of these changes is that it is no longer a good idea to start IBController under Task Scheduler by running a command file.
+It will only work correctly if the command given to Task Scheduler directly runs IBController.

+To set this up, first run IBController manually (using IBControllerStart.bat or IBControllerGatewayStart.bat), and open the log file in Notepad or any other text editor: if using Notepad, make sure that 'Word Wrap' on the Format menu is not checked).
+Now create your scheduled task (it's easiest to import the sample included in the IBController download zip file), and open the start action editor.
+Find the line in the log file that reads: 'Starting IBController with this command:', then select and copy the first part of the following line (up to but not including `-cp`), and paste it into the `Program/script:` field of the action editor.
+Then select and copy the remainder of the line in the log file (starting at `-cp`), and paste it into the `Add arguments (optional):` field of the action editor.
+You can now run this scheduled task in the normal way.

+Note that running IBController via from Task Scheduler via a direct command in this way means that there is no permanent IBController log file.
+Any output from IBController appears in the window that Java creates to host the Java console output, but there is no way to capture this to a file (note that normal redirection operators `>` and `>>` cannot be used in a command in a scheduled task).
+If you've made sure that your IBController installation operates correctly before setting up your scheduled task, this should not be too much of a problem.

 ### Multiple IBController Instances
 ----------------------------------